Cooper315315/music_copyright/README.md

 ## 2. Security Features

+*   **AES-256 Encryption (using `cryptography` library):**

-*   **AES-256 Encryption:** All documents and audio files are encrypted using the Advanced Encryption Standard (AES) with a 256-bit key.
+      All documents and audio files are encrypted using the Advanced Encryption Standard (AES) with a 256-bit key.
 This ensures that the data is protected from unauthorized access, even if the database is compromised.
-AES is a widely recognized and robust encryption algorithm, suitable for securing sensitive information [1].
+AES is a widely recognized and robust symmetric encryption algorithm, suitable for securing sensitive information [1].
+The `cryptography` library is used because it provides a high-level, easy-to-use interface to AES and other cryptographic algorithms, while also being actively maintained and audited for security vulnerabilities [4].
 The encryption key is derived from the password you enter when adding documents or audio files.
-If you forget the password, you will not be able to decrypt the data.
+If you forget the password, you will not be able to decrypt the data. *Justification:* AES encryption protects data at rest.

-*   **bcrypt Password Hashing:** User passwords are not stored in plain text.
+*   **bcrypt Password Hashing:**

+      User passwords are not stored in plain text.
 Instead, they are hashed using bcrypt, a strong adaptive hashing algorithm.
-Bcrypt incorporates a salt to protect against rainbow table attacks and is computationally intensive, making it resistant to brute-force attacks [2].
+Bcrypt incorporates a salt to protect against rainbow table attacks and is computationally intensive, making it resistant to brute-force attacks [2]. *Justification:*  bcrypt is used because it is specifically designed for password hashing.
+Its adaptive nature allows the hashing time to be increased as computing power improves, maintaining its resistance to brute-force attacks over time.
+It's a standard recommendation for secure password storage [5].

+*   **Input Sanitization (using `re` module):**

-*   **Input Sanitization:** The application implements input sanitization techniques to prevent injection attacks such as SQL injection and cross-site scripting (XSS).
-User inputs, such as filenames and usernames, are validated and sanitized to remove or escape potentially harmful characters [3].
+      The application implements input sanitization techniques, using regular expressions from the `re` module, to prevent injection attacks such as SQL injection and cross-site scripting (XSS).
+User inputs, such as filenames and usernames, are validated and sanitized to remove or escape potentially harmful characters [3]. *Justification:* Input sanitization is crucial to prevent attackers from injecting malicious code into the application through user-supplied data.
+Regular expressions provide a powerful and flexible way to define patterns for valid input and to identify and remove potentially harmful characters.
+Properly implemented input validation is a fundamental security practice [6].

 ## 3. Installation